 There are a number of entities involved in the processes that make the credit card payment ecosystem function.
 In the pursuit of understanding the world of PCI DSS, here are the most relevant:

-Spreedly is a merchant and service provider.
-We are also a customer of a number of merchants that provide various services to us.
+Spreedly is a service provider.
 Our platform interacts with payment gateways, which are service providers themselves, and must be PCI compliant.
-We are level one (L1) compliant, which means we know a good deal about the requirements set forth by the Security Standards Council, and we have engaged approved companies to assess our systems and provide regular scanning services.
+We are level one (L1) compliant, which means we have obtained the highest level of compliance based on the requirements set forth by the Security Standards Council, and we have engaged approved companies to assess our systems and provide regular scanning services.
 We are not considered a payment application developer or integrator because the solution we provide is not installed in an environment out of our control.

 Scope refers to all of the components in your system that are subject to the requirements of the Data Security Standards.
 Scope refers to the collection of components - computers, routers, switches, physical or virtual - that process, store, or transmit cardholder data, known as the cardholder data environment, or CDE.
 Understanding scope when you begin to implement your solution is the same as buying an ounce of prevention.
 It is possible to build systems that cost substantially more under PCI DSS than others.
 More importantly, misunderstanding scope can lead to components which do not undergo proper care to protect your customer's data.
 If you have one computer serving a single HTML page, and that page contains a link to an offsite payment page, your scope is very small.
 You need only show that this single computer meets the requirements of PCI DSS.